ViksyAsenov/bads/README.md

 ## Usage

-- The Bads extension works automatically to skip ads on YouTube videos.
+- The Bads extension automatically skips ads on YouTube videos by fast-forwarding to the end of the ad and clicking the skip button.
+This enables creators to earn revenue as if the ad was watched in full, while users are spared from viewing the ad content.